2000nickels/2000nickels.github.com/source/_posts/2012-07-08-hypercritical-length.markdown

 categories:
 ---

-On the [Hypercritical](http://5by5.tv/hypercritical) podcast, John Siracusa is often worried about the length of his podcast.
+On the [Hypercritical](http://5by5.tv/hypercritical) podcast, John Siracusa often worries his podcast is too long.
 Personally, I like the long episodes, but as they say, "It's his show."
 Let's look at the data.

 There are two main questions we can ask about Hypercritical's length: